radwaahmed2132000/SHEBLANG/README.md

 - You should get a binary called `shbl_interpreter` or `shbl_compiler` if everything goes well.

 - You can then run `test.py` with with the arguments `interpreter` or `compiler` to test either.
+- You can also choose to run only the test cases in a certain file by running `test.py interpreter symantic` for example.
+- There are four files to choose from: `logical`, `symantic`, `scopes` and `syntax`.
 - You can also run `shb_interpreter < path/to/testcase.shbl` to run a specific testcase.

 ## How to debug with VSCode